 • Increasing the affordable housing stock with options for individuals in the 30% – 80% range of average median income.

-Components of the Homeless to Hope Center Campaign
+Components of the Hope Center Campaign

 • Comprehensive case management for everyone who asks for help

 • Opportunities for job training and education